-Throughout the year the Coalition will be leading a series of day hikes in some of the Highlands’ spectacular State Parks and Forests.
+Throughout the year the Coalition will lead a series of day hikes in some of the Highlands’ spectacular State Parks and Forests.
 Details about each hike will be emailed to those who sign up to the Highlands Hikers mailing list and posted on Highlands Coalition Social Media.

 To sign up for the email list send an email to firstname.lastname@example.org or join the Highlands Hikers Facebook Group.